 The inevitable love triangle or, in this case, love quadrangle that evolves between Wanda, Melanie, Jared and another human survivor called Ian (Jake Abel), is unsurprising given the story emerged from the same pen that created Bella Swan and her superhuman admirers.
 Though this is probably the bit of the plot that will appeal most to Twilight fans, it also supplants some of the story’s more intriguing, metaphysical elements.
 “If our memories are still alive, are we?” asks Melanie’s eccentric Uncle Jeb (William Hurt).
 Sadly, we never get much chance to reflect on this as Wanda and Melanie are too busy bickering over whether or not they should be allowed to kiss each other’s boyfriends.

-Though the source story is strong, and Saoirse Ronan one of the only actresses of her generation who stood even half a chance of nailing the dual-heroine role, the central premise of The Host is fundamentally unfilmable and, hence, probably shouldn’t have been filmed.
+The source story is strong, and Saoirse Ronan one of the only actresses of her generation who could nail the dual-heroine role.

 Andrea Arnold¿s American Honey continued its run of awards success today, with five nominations at the London Critics¿ Circle Film Awards: Film of the Year, British/Irish Film of the Year, Supportin

 Andrea Arnold's American Honey, starring Sasha Lane, triumphed at the British Independent Film Awards 2016 [caption id="attachment_5357" align="alignnone" width="600"] Sasha Lane in American Honey[/